LOL-Hunter/tksimple/README.md

 # Simple Tkinter Library
-This is the standalone version of the pysettings.tk package! \
 The library is usable but still WIP and currently not running plain tkinter code.

 It provides several features to create GUI's much simpler and faster. \